avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

 * **Announcement dates and biased results.** If there are no significant effects in a pre-intervention placebo, then can I say there are no significant anticipation effects?
   * *Alasdair: Placebo IS ok.*
   * *Its GOOD that I try to do it and others have not, even if I don't do it perfectly, or only for some cities.
 "Lots of the existing research does not look at anticipation effects and I'm going to try to look at it" is a correct way of framing it*
+  * The announcement date IS the publication of the Air quality plan, maybe I am seen the effect of the JOINT Air Quality plan measures which the LEZ is an important part.

 * Do you see other possible flaws or confounding factors?
   * *None mentioned by Alasdair*
+  * **THE financial CRISIS** **ruins** estimates on unemployment with controls from southern Europe.
+Future LEZ that are applied outside such a big economic transformation could be easier to review.
+Or be allowed to